-3.1.3.32 Within the regional marine mammal study area (i.e. the south Central North Sea) there are also nationally designated sites with marine mammal features, these include: Sites of Special Scientific Interest (SSSIs), National Nature Reserves (NNRs).
+Within the regional marine mammal study area (i.e. the south Central North Sea) there are also nationally 3.1.3.30 designated sites with marine mammal features, these include: SSSIs, National Nature Reserves (NNRs).
 The SSSIs are detailed below.
 NNRs are underpinned by other designated areas such as SSSIs, SACs or SPA, and any potential impact on these sites will be considered through the underpinning designated site.
 No further details are therefore provided for NNRs.